ultravioletrs/cocos-docs/docs/algorithms.md

 go run main.go
 ```

-Export the agent grpc url from computation server logs, by default
+Export the agent grpc url from computation server logs, by default port 6100 will be used.
+If the port is not available, a different (random) port will be used, within the range 6100 - 6200.
+The port will be indicated on the computation server logs.

 ```bash
 export AGENT_GRPC_URL=localhost:6100